Written November, 2020

 Getting Started in Farming: Part-time or Small Farms

 Small farms make up a large sector of the farms in the United States.
-According to the 2007 U.S. Census of Agriculture, 1.2 million out of the 2.2 million principal farm operators in the nation report something other than farming as their primary occupation.
-Approximately 60 percent of farms have sales of less than $10,000.
+According to the 2017 US Census of Agriculture, 1.5 million out of the 2.7 million principal farm operators in the nation report something other than farming as their primary occupation.
+Approximately 58% of farms have sales of less than $10,000.

 In 1929, only one farmer in 16 reported 200 or more days of off-farm labor.
 That number increased to one in six by 1947.
-Today, one in three farmers has a job outside of farming where he or she works more than 200 days.
+Today, one in three farmers has a job outside of farming where they work more than 200 days.

 It is important to remember that farming is a business.
 Like any other business, an individual must look at the advantages and disadvantages of operating a farm and evaluate key aspects, including all parties involved with decisions, resources available, and different enterprises.
 Even though part-time farming is not your career, it can still seem like a full-time job at times.
 It is important to fully prepare yourself for everything that comes with the responsibility of having a small farm.

 There are many different motives people have for wanting to get into part-time farming ranging from a desire for the open space and learning experiences for children to a transitional step into full-time farming.
 If you are simply looking for a place to live in the country for the scenery and your own garden, a smaller operation with plenty of surrounding scenery might be a better choice to meet your goals.

 The information in this publication provides a foundation for decision making for potential part-time farm operators.
 Additional information is offered at local and state extension services.
 Any questions regarding a part-time farm operation can be answered by your agricultural extension agent.